-To ensure that exterior storage compartment doors have latched properly, press firmly on the bottom edges of the doors with the palms of your hands.
-If a door is ajar, you will feel and hear an audible "click" as the latches engage positively.
+To ensure that exterior storage compartment doors have latched properly, press firmly on the bottom edges (side edges - if equipped) of the doors with the palms of your hands.
+If the door is ajar you will hear and feel a loud "click" when the latches engage properly.